-In a workers' compensation case, utilization review is an independent review of medical treatment requested by an injured worker's doctor.
+In a workers’ compensation case, utilization review is an independent review of the medical treatment plan requested by an injured worker’s doctor.
 The purpose is to determine if the treatment is medically necessary.
 An independent doctor conducts the review, and generally must make a decision within 5 working days to approve, modify, or deny the treatment.

 The steps in utilization review are:

 - The treating doctor sends a request for authorization of medical treatment to the insurance company

 - The insurance company sends the request to utilization review

 - A utilization review doctor approves, modifies, or denies the treatment request

 - Utilization review sends the decision to the treating doctor

 Utilization review has five working days to approve, modify, or deny the treatment.
 If a utilization review decision is not made within five working days, it is invalid.